 Cottage Cheese Blintzes with Soaked Flour Buttermilk Crepes

-We can thank Jewish immigrants to the United States for making blintzes a popular dish.
-They are related to blini, the Ukrainian thin pancake similar to a crepe.
-These cheese blintzes, often served during Hanukkah, are ideal for a brunch any time of the year.
+Crepes are related to blini, the Ukrainian thin pancake.
+These cheese blintzes, typically served during the Jewish holiday of Shavuot, are ideal for a brunch any time of the year.
 You can vary the fruit according to the season.
 They are especially delicious with freshly made cottage cheese.

 About 12 hours before making crepes mix sprouted flour and buttermilk together; cover loosely and let sit at room temperature.
 When ready to cook add salt and eggs; whisk together.
 Add up to 1/4 cup water if needed for a thin batter.

-Continue making crepes, adding more butter to pan as needed, until all batter is used.
+Continue making crepes, adding more butter to the pan as needed, until all batter is used.